alexandergaskins/FuelDeep3D/README.md

   ---

-  This helpt to return a list with:
+  This helps to return a list with:

   - `confusion` – confusion matrix
   - `accuracy` – overall accuracy